-Policy 2.1.6: The City shall continue to implement development regulations and programs that require road users and land developers to absorb a fair share portion of the costs of needed transportation facilities to maintain adopted level of service standards, thereby enhancing the economic feasibility of existing and future transportation systems.
+Policy 2.1.6: The City shall continue to implement development regulations and programs that require road users and land developers to absorb a fair share portion of the costs of needed transportation facilities, thereby enhancing the economic feasibility of existing and future transportation systems.

-Policy 2.1.7: The City shall review on an annual basis the vehicle miles of travel transportation facilities operating below the adopted Level of Service standards.
+Policy 2.1.7: The City shall review on an annual basis the transportation facilities operating below the adopted Level of Service standards.